 - Biases introduced by sample preparation your sequencing is only as good as your experimental design and DNA extraction.
 Also, remember that your sample will be put through several cycles of PCR before sequencing.
-This also introduces a potential source of bias. - High AT or GC content sequences this reduces the complexity of the sequence and can result in higher error rates.
-Illumina sequencers used to suffer from this greatly but software improvements post August 2014 have reduced the impact of low complexity sequence. - Homopolymeric sequences long stretches of a single base can make it difficult to determine phasing and pre-phasing rates.
-This can introduce errors in determining the precise length of a homopolymeric stretch of sequence.
+This also introduces a potential source of bias. - High AT or GC content sequences this reduces the complexity of the sequence and can result in higher error rates. - Homopolymeric sequences long stretches of a single base can make it difficult to determine phasing and pre-phasing rates.
+This can introduce errors in determining the precise length of a hompolymeric stretch of sequence.
 This much more of a problem on the 454 and lon Torrent than Illumina platforms but still worth bearing in mind.
 Especially if you encounter indels which have been called in homopolymeric tracts. - Some motifs can cause loops and other steric clashes